JonathanLorand/kaleido/_notes/Abstraction.md

 •You must have a large enough sample size.
 Three or four cases is anecdotal and could have been a fluke.
 •The evidence must be controlled.
 You must be sure that you[…]”

 Excerpt From: Eugenia Cheng.
 “How to Bake Pi: An Edible Exploration of the Mathematics of Mathematics.”
-Apple Books.

 ---